mmaseraj/captchay/README.md

 About
 ======
-I wrote this PHP class because I was frustrated while using other RECAPCHEs because they only display latin letters and words.
-I developed it three years ago, and while I was scrolling through my files this morning I realized this wasn't really published anywhere.
+I wrote this PHP class because I was frustrated while using other CAPTCHAs.
+They only display Latin characters and words.
+I developed it three years ago, and while I was scrolling down my files this morning I realized that this has not been published anywhere.
-So here it is, I uploaded it hoping somebody will use it.
+So here it is, I uploaded it hoping that somebody will use it.

 How to use it?
 =======
-It's simple, you can read through the included index.php file. which is a running example of the verification system used by this library.
+It's simple.
+You can read through the included `index.php` file which is a running example of the verification system used by this library.

-You can change drawing options of the canvas and other configuration like this:
+You can change drawing options of the canvas and other configurations like this:

 ```php
 <?php